 Editor’s Note – This is no longer accurate!
 I’m leaving this post up to show how much difference a year or two can make, as a historical record.
-Thanks to an ongoing financial crisis (again), prices have dropped by more than half again from what you see here.
+Thanks to an ongoing financial crisis (again), prices have dropped by more than half again from what you see here from 2017.
 Check the update: Argentina’s Cheap/Not Cheap Travel Light Has Turned Green Again.

 It only took me a week and a half in Argentina to realize the glory days of cheap travel in that country are gone.
 Until the next crisis anyway.
 If you’re a mid-range or upper crust traveler, this South American country still feels like a good value overall.
 The further down you go on the budget scale, however, the more it is diverging from the cheaper travel spots on the continent.